1972–73 Toronto Maple Leafs season

 The 1972–73 Toronto Maple Leafs season was Toronto's 56th season in the National Hockey League (NHL).
-The Leafs slipped to sixth place in the East and missed the playoffs.
+The Leafs slipped to sixth place in the East and missed the playoffs for the first time since the 1969–70 season.

 Offseason

 Toronto lost Bernie Parent, Rick Ley, Brad Selwood, Guy Trottier and Larry Pleau, who jumped to the new World Hockey Association (WHA).